gopinath0332-del/zerodha-alog/Documentation/PROJECT_OVERVIEW.md

 ### Order Safety

 - All order examples are commented by default
-- Interactive confirmation for orders in `main.py`
+- Interactive confirmation for orders in CLI
 - Clear warnings before executing real trades

 ### Access Tokens